Dental Implants – Edison, NJ

 Missing Multiple Teeth

 An implant bridge, on the other hand, is designed to replace missing consecutive teeth.
-While a traditional bridge is anchored over adjacent natural teeth that have been ground down to accommodate it, this modernized model is attached to two dental implants, one on either side of the gap, which is much better for the patient’s oral health.
+While a traditional bridge is anchored over adjacent natural teeth that have been reshaped to accommodate it, this modernized model is attached to two dental implants, one on either side of the gap, which is much better for the patient’s oral health.

 Missing All Teeth

 Implant dentures are another option for patients who want to replace a significant number of missing teeth with dental implants.
-Prosthetics are typically more cost-effective because they can be used to cover multiple implants at once instead of each one requiring a singular restoration.

 Alternatively, if a patient is invested in maintaining their denture’s removable nature, they can receive an overdenture.
 While this prosthetic still attaches to four to six dental implants, it can be easily taken out of the mouth at home for simpler cleaning and convenient storage.